Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Cross-Section and Implication on Relic Density

+Generally, it is larger than the CMB bound in Eq.~\eqref{eqn:CMB}.
+The loophole is that the BSF cross-section vanishes when the phase space is not open, i.e. $\alpha<6.32\times 10^{-3}$, which we use it to constrain the coupling in Fig.~\ref{fig:FigRelic2}.

 Finally, we show the benchmark points that satisfy both relic density and constraints in Tab.~\ref{tab:benchmarks}.
-Even though, large cancellation between negative $A_{\kappa}$ and $m_{\chi}$ can increase the fraction of bound state formation cross-section, BBN prevents it to be larger than $5\%$.
+Even though, large cancellation between negative $A_{\kappa}$ and $m_{\chi}$ can increase the fraction of BSF cross-section, BBN prevents it to be larger than $5\%$.

+It is necessary to mention that, from observational perspective, long-lived mediator in the hidden sector still has a gamma-ray indirect detection signature~\cite{1709.07002, 2106.09740}.
+The DM capture~\cite{1703.04629} and annihilation in the Sun also can produce detectable gamma-ray for a long-lived mediator.
+Unfortunately, these observational consequences would not, as many other DM models, differentiate our model from others which predict same signal detection.